qr-treasurehunt/qr-treasurehunt/docs/treasurehunter/instructions.md

 ---

-## 🏃‍♂️ Running Your Treasure Hunt
+## 🏃‍♂️ Performing Your Treasure Hunt

 1. **Open the standalone [QR scanner page](/qr-scanner)** on the same device used to create the hunt
 2. **Choose hunt mode**: Sequential (your order) or Random (shuffled)